Exposing corporate capture of the UN Food Systems Summit through multistakeholderism

-This report exposes the rising threat of Multistakeholder Institutions (MSIs) and increasing corporate influence over the governance of food systems via the United Nations Food Systems Summit (UNFSS).
+This report exposes the rising threat of Multistakeholder Institutions and increasing corporate influence over the governance of food systems via the UN Food Systems Summit (UNFSS).

 Multistakeholderism allows powerful transnational corporations, their platforms and associations to direct international and national policy making, financing, narratives, and governance, while promoting corporate friendly, false solutions to food systems in crisis.